nitikaborkar/test/README.md

     - **Tenure:** Duration of the customer's relationship with the bank.
     - **Complaint Logs:** History of customer complaints and resolution times.
 3. **Derived Attributes:**
-    - **Churn Score:** Probability of the customer leaving the bank.
+    - **Average Purchase Value:** Average value of transactions.
+    - **Purchase Frequency:** Number of purchases in a given period.
+    - **Recency:** Time since the last purchase.
     - **Engagement Score:** Comprehensive measure of customer activity.
     - **Customer Satisfaction Score:** Derived from feedback or survey responses.
-    - **Product Utilization Rate:** Frequency and extent of product usage.
+    - **Churn Probability:** Probability of the customer leaving the bank.
 4. **Target Variable:**
-    - **Churn Status:** Binary indicator of whether the customer has churned (1) or not (0).
+    - **CLTV:** Predicted monetary value of a customer over their entire relationship with the bank.

 ### Conclusion

-By implementing a churn prediction model, the bank can proactively identify at-risk customers and implement targeted retention strategies.
-This approach helps in reducing churn rates, maintaining customer loyalty, and enhancing overall customer satisfaction.
-Using advanced machine learning techniques and a comprehensive set of attributes, the bank can effectively predict and address customer churn, ensuring a stable and loyal customer base.
+By implementing a CLTV prediction model, the bank can effectively identify high-value customers and focus its retention and marketing efforts on them.
+This strategic approach ensures that resources are allocated efficiently, maximizing long-term profitability and enhancing customer satisfaction.
+Using advanced regression techniques and a comprehensive set of attributes, the bank can accurately predict customer lifetime value and make informed business decisions.